 Some bugs can get pretty old.
 If you choose to keep a female tarantula, you need to be aware that you need to take care of them for over 25 years.
 And that within those 25 years it needs proper care every day.
 Just like any other pet, keeping bugs is a long-term commitment and can’t survive without your care.

 However, in contrast with dogs, cats and rabbits, bugs don’t cost that much time to take care of.
-Many bugs only cost 25% of the time when you compare it with a dog.
+Many bugs only cost 25% of the time when you compare them with keeping a dog.
 You don’t have to walk your pet insect every day.
 You don’t even have to feed many insects and bugs every day.
 For example, stick insects and tarantulas have to be fed around once a week.
 And cleaning?
 Almost nothing to clean because bugs don’t make much of a mess.

 Want to know more?